Other / mixed grade configuration · Shreveport, LA

 What is the racial and ethnic makeup of Shreve Island Elementary School?

-The largest demographic group at Shreve Island Elementary School is African American at 52.5%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Shreve Island Elementary School is African American at 52.5% of enrollment, in Shreveport, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 60.8/100.

 What is the Resource Investment Index for Shreve Island Elementary School?

-Shreve Island Elementary School has a Resource Investment Index of 48/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Shreve Island Elementary School has a Resource Investment Index of 53/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page